gustaveroudproject/TEI-Roud/TEI-encodingGuidelines/readme.md

 **`<space>`** is used to encode whitespace in the established text.
 It carries the attribute `@quantity`: 1 corresponds to "espace blanc", 2 to "retrait plus important", 3 to "retrait encore plus important", 4 to "retrait beaucoup plus important, milieu de la ligne".

 **`<supplied>`** is used to encode editorial addition to the text, for example the dateline in the diary when absent (the Guidelines suggests not to use `<add>` in this case, even if they are a bit contradictory).

+**`<unclear>`** indicates readings that are not sure, for any possible reason but mostly because they are hardly legible.
+It does not feature any attribute.